Hajj is an annual Islamic pilgrimage to Makkah (Mecca) undertaken each year by Muslims from inside Saudi Arabia and around the world.

 - performing rituals of worship not practised in Saudi Arabia

-- producing or distributing printed or electronic material, unless it is authorised by the Ministry of Culture and Information
+- producing or distributing printed or electronic material, unless the Ministry of Culture and Information has authorised it

-- criticising Saudi Arabia, it's leadership or Saudi royal family
+- criticising Saudi Arabia, its leadership, policies or the Saudi royal family including verbally or on social media.

 Avoid making statements that could be interpreted as blasphemy.
-If you're suspected of violating these restrictions, you could be sentenced to long jail terms and lashings.
+If you're suspected of violating these restrictions, you could be sentenced to long jail terms and deportation.

 Obey signs restricting photos and videos.